Relevant institutions in Germany

 Youth partnership programme of the European union and Council of Europe

-The Council of Europe and European Commission have developed close co-operation in the youth field since 1998.
+The Council of Europe and European Commission have maintained close co-operation in the area of youth policy and youth work since 1998.
 This co-operation mainly relates to knowledge and evidence-based youth policy and support and recognition of youth work- Special attention is paid to the geographical scope of activities and to the dissemination and publication of results.

 The European Knowledge Centre for Youth Policy (EKCYP)